Reya-Labs/voltz-core/README.md

 To change the block production cadence of the local blockchain (sometimes useful to mirror timing on mainnet), see commented out lines in `deploy/0.factory.ts`

-#### Deploy to kovan

-To deploy our contracts to the kovan testnet, first check the configuration for kovan in [the deployment config](./deployConfig/config.ts), and once it is correct run:

-`yarn deploy:kovan`

-#### Deploy to mainnet
+#### Deploy to goerli

-To deploy our contracts to the kovan testnet, first check the configuration for kovan in [the deployment config](./deployConfig/config.ts), and once it is correct run:
+To deploy our contracts to the goerli testnet, first check the configuration for goerli in [the deployment config](./deployConfig/goerli.ts), and once it is correct run:

-`yarn deploy:kovan`
+`yarn deploy:goerli`

 #### Source code verification